This is a Weekly Coffee Share update.

 We settled on a plan that I would work out with HR that included lots of flexible time for her to do chemo and rest from same.

 At this point – I’m going to spare you most of the details of her situation.
 It did not get much better.
 She did begin working from home – back when my company rarely allowed this, but I’m bigger than most HR types, so I won several of those discussions.
 But I was beginning to see that she and I were going to hit a wall.
-Her productivity was dropping fast and lacking that, I was supposed to put her on disability, which would start a chain off events that would push her out of employment and make it more difficult for her to carve out a life for her and her son.
+Her productivity was dropping fast and lacking that, I was supposed to put her on disability, which would start a chain of events that would push her out of employment and make it more difficult for her to carve out a life for her and her son.

 I called a special meeting with the team.

 “Thanks all for coming.
 I’ll be quick.
 Some of you know that Jacquie is in trouble.
 She has cancer and her working from home helped, but she is falling well below what I need for her productivity.
 If I can’t – if she can’t get her work up to a certain level, I’ll need to put her on disability,” and I explained what that would mean for her.
 “We have an option that I wanted to offer.
-“I need [this amount of work] to make a case that I don’t need to put her on disability.
+“I need [an amount of work] to make a case that I don’t need to put her on disability.
 There are 14 of you and almost all of you are more productive than she is.
 I can’t pay anyone overtime, but would you be willing to give her 30 minutes a day?
 If yes, you will more than cover her daily expectations and my management won’t want me to press the disability button.”

 My team, all looked at one another for a few minutes, said very few actual words, but everyone was in and we went for it.”